zautumnz/cozy/README.md

 * Major things missing:
     * HTTP server and client
     * Cryptography builtins
-    * Errors and exceptions: as values?
+    * Errors and exceptions: As values?
 Try/catch?
 Stack traces?
 * Minor things:
     * At least 50% code coverage
     * Confirm that everything under ./examples works
-    * Complete all lingering TODOs
+    * Complete all lingering TODOs in the code
     * Write real docs
-    * Add argument validation to all functions
+    * Add argument validation to all internal functions and stdlib
     * Improve all error messages
     * Add tab completion and arrow support to the REPL
     * Flesh out the testing library with functions to test failure and errors